jogemu/petite-vue/README.md

 The point of `petite-vue` is not just about being small.
 It's about using the optimal implementation for the intended use case (progressive enhancement).

 Standard Vue can be used with or without a build step.
 When using a build setup (e.g. with Single-File Components), we pre-compile all the templates so there's no template processing to be done at runtime.
-And thanks to tree-shaking, we can ship optional features in standard Vue that doesn't bloat your bundle size when not used.
+And thanks to tree-shaking, we can ship optional features in standard Vue that don't bloat your bundle size when not used.
 This is the optimal usage of standard Vue, but since it involves a build setup, it is better suited when building SPAs or apps with relatively heavy interactions.

 When using standard Vue without a build step and mounting to in-DOM templates, it is much less optimal because: